SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 - Single root node in an empty HTML page
 - Large bundle that builds site on node when executed
-- Typically created with a frameworks
+- Typically created with a framework
 - Client-side code handles all updates
-- Status: Solid
+- Current status: Solid

 ---